When Will I Go Into Labor?

 2. Personalizing the curve

 Every pregnancy is unique.
-Decades of research show that certain factors can shift labor earlier or later—often by a few days, occasionally more.
+Decades of research show that certain factors can shift spontaneous labor earlier or later—often by a few days, occasionally more.
 Your answers to our short questionnaire adjust the curve to reflect your situation.
 For example:

 What you tell usHow it moves the odds*